 When to call an avian vet and what to track before you do

 If you are dealing with a pet bird and the head tilt is new, persistent, or paired with any of the red flag signs listed earlier, contact an avian vet today, not tomorrow.
+A fluffed-up bird can also suggest stress, illness, or trouble regulating body temperature, so context matters.
 Birds hide illness well, and a sudden onset tilt can be more urgent than it appears.
 While you are arranging care, lower the bird's perches so it cannot fall far if it loses grip, reduce stress in the environment, and observe without handling unless absolutely necessary.

 When you call the vet or walk in, the more specific your observations, the better.
 Avian neurologic workups, as outlined by resources like LafeberVet's avian neurologic exam protocols, rely heavily on owner-reported observations because the bird may behave differently in a clinical setting.
 Track the following and bring it with you: